raphpion/clanhalls/backend/README.md

 In [`package.json`](./package.json), you can see a few scripts that are used to interact with the database in development.
 This is because TypeORM needs transpiled JavaScript to run the migrations and seeders.

+> [!IMPORTANT]
+> Remember to run these commands from the current directory!

 - To drop the database, run the following command:

   ```bash